Samkth123/KTH-md/Growth/Session 3/MIT Sloan - Non disruptive Creation - Rethinking Innovation and Growth.md

 Most companies today focus their efforts on what it would take to disrupt existing markets.
 - This narrows their vision and blinds them to the wealth of nondisruptive, market-creating innovations they could unlock.
 - For established companies and startups alike, a nondisruptive approach creates several distinctive advantages:
+	- Making execution emotionally and politically easier
+		- Disruption will kill yo